escabora/gatsby-static-paths/README.md

 };
 ```

+See that if you want to send props via context to a page you just need to put the value in the `staticProps` key and in your component you receive it as `pageContext.staticProps`

 ## On build Time
 You will see the magic happen.
 The pages you passed as return from the getStaticPaths function will be listed.